 But why would you give your dog probiotics in the first place?
-Many vets agree that improving your dog's gut flora and digestive tract through administration of probiotics, which has been proven with research (links below), may be the only way.
+Many vets agree that improving your dog's gut flora and digestive tract through the administration of probiotics, which has been proven with research (links below), maybe the only way.

 “The gut is the largest immune organ in the body.
 Its job is to allow absorption of food, while excluding elements like bacteria and toxins, yet sometimes these defenses break down.” – Susan G. Wynn, DVM, dog nutritionist at PetMD

 Not only that, but probiotics may also improve many other health factors in canines, from skin and coat to immune system and general well-being.
 So let's talk about these supplements, how to give them and how exactly they can benefit our pets.

 Best Probiotics For Dogs and Why Our Pets Can Really Benefit from Them

 It turns out that not only people, but dogs can also benefit a lot from consuming probiotics, and this has been supported by a vast amount of research.
 Giving probiotics to dogs, pets receive all the same benefits that people do from taking these supplements.

 Some of the conditions in dogs that may be helped by probiotics include:

 - Poor coat

 - Diarrhea or loose stool